drfperez/chess/README.md

 # chess
-Html Game with chess.js and chessboard.js capable to play full games by moving a slider.
+Html Game with chess.js and chessboard.js capable to play full chess games with controls.

 Python chess game with a simple AI